catwithboots/Hortlak/README.md

 # Hortlak
-Consul Aware Dotnet REST API
+Consul Aware Dotnet REST API.

+- /public/WhatIsMyIp -> Will return the calling IP address as Json
+- /public/WhereIsHortlak -> Will return hostname of the answering Hortlak API